pratikc10/harSwag/README.md

 ### Steps
 1. Pull GitHub repository  for harSwag.( https://github.com/pratikc10/harSwag)
-2. After cloning it we need to create .venv and install the ‘requirements.txt’ file which is present in our code.pip install -r requerment.txt
+2. After cloning it we need to create .venv and install the ‘requirements.txt’ file which is present in our code.
 ```
 pip install -r requerments.txt
 ```